justeattakeaway/fozzie-components/packages/f-button/README.md

     You can import it in your Vue SFC like this (please note that styles have to be imported separately):

     ```
-    import ButtonComponent from '@justeat/f-button';
+    import FButton from '@justeat/f-button';
     import '@justeat/f-button/dist/f-button.css';

     export default {
         components: {
-            ButtonComponent
+            FButton
         }
     }
     ```

-    If you are using Webpack, you can import the component dynamically to separate the `button-component` bundle from the main `bundle.client.js`:
+    If you are using Webpack, you can import the component dynamically to separate the `f-button` bundle from the main `bundle.client.js`:

     ```
     import '@justeat/f-button/dist/f-button.css';